-Conferences will be held periodically to discuss your child's progress and development.
-These conferences will be offered to parents to exchange information a minimum of 2 times per year.
+Conferences may be held periodically to discuss your child's progress and development.
+These conferences may be offered to parents to exchange information a minimum of 2 times per year.
 Please feel free to discuss any questions/concerns you have at any time with your child's teacher.
 Your child's teacher will be able to speak with you briefly, or you may make an appointment so that we can have someone cover his/her class for a more in-depth conference at any time.
 Information from teacher observations and written assessments is shared during these meetings.
+If you would like to have a parent conference at any other time, please see the Center Director.